-SECTION E - OFFER E.1 Net proceeds Assuming that the 1,792 eligible employees in France, Germany, Romania and the United Kingdom 2 would purchase the maximum amount of Shares under the ESPP offered pursuant to this prospectus, that is, a total of \$42,384.264 each, then the gross proceeds of Adobe in connection with the offer under the ESPP pursuant to this prospectus would be approximately \$75,952,601.08.
-The calculation of the gross proceeds is based on a hypothetical Purchase Price (as defined in Element E.3 below) of \$80.886 (85% of \$95.16, the closing price on April 15, 2016) and assuming that the July 1, 2016 and the December 31, 2016 Share price, respectively, are less than the December 31, 2016 and June 30, 2017 Share price, respectively.
-After deducting legal and accounting expenses in connection with the offer, the net proceeds would be approximately \$75,862,601.08.
+SECTION E - OFFER E.1 Net proceeds Assuming that (i) the 2,245 eligible employees in France, Germany, Ireland, Romania and the United Kingdom 2 would purchase the maximum amount of Shares under the ESPP offered pursuant to this prospectus, that is, a total of 224 whole Shares each, for a maximum of \$42,250.88 in contributions per person, at \$188.62 (85% of a hypothetical Purchase Price (as defined in Element E.3 below) of \$221.90 which was the closing price of the Shares on April 27, 2018), (ii) the Shares offered under the ESPP would all be newly issued and (iii) the July 2, 2018 and the January 2, 2019 Share prices, respectively, are less than the December 31, 2018 and June 28, 2019 Share prices, respectively, then the gross proceeds of Adobe in connection with the offer under the ESPP pursuant to this prospectus would be \$94,853,225.60.
+After deducting approximately \$90,000 in legal and accounting expenses in connection with the offer, the net proceeds would be approximately \$94,763,225.60.
 E.2a Reasons for the offer and use of proceeds The purpose of the ESPP is to provide eligible employees of the participating company group with an opportunity to acquire a proprietary interest in the Company through the purchase of Shares.
 The net proceeds will be used for general corporate purposes.
 E.3 Description of the terms and conditions of the offer Adobe will offer eligible employees of Adobe and its subsidiaries the right to purchase its Shares under the ESPP.
-The offering of the ESPP may be considered a public offering of securities pursuant to the Prospectus Directive in the following EEA countries, subject to its applicable legislation: France, Germany, Romania and the United Kingdom.
-The offering of the ESPP may also be made in the following EEA countries: Austria, Belgium, Czech Republic, Denmark, Finland, Ireland, Italy, Netherlands, Norway, Poland, Spain and Sweden (the "Additional Countries").
+The offering of the ESPP may be considered a public offering of securities pursuant to the Prospectus Directive in the following EEA countries, subject to its applicable legislation: France, Germany, Ireland, Romania and the United Kingdom.
+The offering of the ESPP may also be made in the following EEA countries: Austria, Belgium, Czech Republic, Denmark, Finland, Italy, Netherlands, Norway, Poland, Spain and Sweden (the "Additional Countries").
 However, such offering is not considered a public offering of securities and/or the obligation to publish a prospectus does not apply to the offering under the legislation implementing the Prospectus Directive in the Additional Countries.
-The total amount of the offering of the ESPP in the EEA is more than €5 million over a 12-month period.3
+The total amount of the offering of the ESPP in the EEA is more than €5 million over a 12-month period.3 This prospectus will be made available to employees of the subsidiaries of Adobe based in the above-named countries where the offering of the ESPP may be considered a public offering of securities at the respective

-As of March 4, 2016, there were 363 eligible employees in France, 441 eligible employees in Germany, 407 eligible employees in Romania and 581 eligible employees in the United Kingdom.
+As of March 2, 2018, there were 358 eligible employees in France, 533 eligible employees in Germany, 170 eligible employees in Ireland, 521 eligible employees in Romania and 663 eligible employees in the United Kingdom.